lewisc99/csharp-microservice-using-masstransit-rabbitmq-mongodb/README.md

 <br/>

 <h2>Description English</h2>
+<p>With the people registration application that uses RabbitMQ and MassTransit,
+  you can be confident that your data will be updated in real time in another Microservice of User with its own Database.
+Don't waste any more time with spreadsheets and physical documents, have an efficient and secure system to manage your records and optimize your processes.
-<p>People registration application, where you can register a new person, and this registration is forwarded to another User Microservice with RabbitMQ and MassTransit,
-where this other user who also has their own Database is updated or registered.
+  Person registration application, where you can register a new person, and this registration and forwarded to another User Microservice with RabbitMQ and MassTransit, where this other user who also has their own Database is updated or registered.
 </p>

 <h2>Descrição Português</h2>
+<p>Com a aplicação de cadastro de pessoas que utiliza RabbitMQ e MassTransit,
+ você pode ter certeza de que seus dados serão atualizados em tempo real em outro Microsserviço de Usuário com Banco de Dados próprio.
+Não perca mais tempo com planilhas e documentos físicos, tenha um sistema eficiente e seguro para gerenciar seus cadastros e otimize seus processos.
-<p>Aplicação de cadastro de pessoas, onde você pode cadastrar uma nova pessoa, e este cadastro e encaminhado para outro Microsserviço de Usuário com RabbitMQ e MassTransit,
-onde este outro usuario que também têm um Banco de Dados próprio é atualizado ou cadastrado.
+ Aplicação de cadastro de pessoas, onde você pode cadastrar uma nova pessoa, e este cadastro e encaminhado para outro Microsserviço de Usuário com RabbitMQ e MassTransit, onde este outro usuario que também têm um Banco de Dados próprio é atualizado ou cadastrado.
 </p>
 <hr/>